From Xojo Documentation

 Here’s a hint: What happens if you you click the Delete buttons but have not selected a task?
 Let's find out!

-1. Run the app and click on the Delete button without selecting a task.
-Xojo didn't like that.
+1. Run the app and click on the Delete button without selecting a task, observe what happens.

 Xojo has switched to its Debugger and has highlighted a line of code where an error occurred.

 The error occurred because you attempted to remove a row that does not exist.
 When no row is selected in the ListBox, the SelectedRowIndex property returns -1.
 Since this is not a valid row number, the CellValueAt method caused an error.
 Specifically, the value passed was out of bounds and thus the error is called an OutOfBoundsException.
 It's called an Exception because it's something exceptional that happened.
-Of course in this case, being exceptional is a bad thing.
 You can tell it's OutOfBoundsException by looking at the Debugger's Variables pane:

 2. Close the browser tab or window.